 via Apple Overtakes Coca-Cola as World’s Most Valuable Brand – Bloomberg.

 I’ve had the opportunity to get inside knowledge of big brand companies such as AmEx.
-To say brand drives conservative strategy more than any other factor is an understatement.
-Apple is simply not going to jeopardize $100B.
-That’s a lot of clams.
-To expect wild experimentation, which is how the tech-blogosphere defines innovation, is delusional.
-Risk taking by real live managers is going to be around how a company sees itself.
-AmEx’s Bluebird is a risk but clearly aligned with at least some of the core elements of the brand.
+To say brand drives conservative marketing strategy more than any other factor is an understatement.
+Brands are costly to build and can lose value overnight.
+This will breed conservatism in management.
+Consider Apple whose brand is worth almost $100B.
+That’s a lot of clams to jeopardize.
+To expect wild experimentation, which is how the tech-blogosphere seems to define innovation as of late, is delusional.
+Risk-taking by real live managers is going to be centered around how a company sees itself.
+For example, AmEx’s Bluebird prepaid debit card is a risk to the company’s luxury image but it is clearly aligned with at least some of the core elements of the brand: safety, security, customer service.

 Apple is a design shop.
-I look at the Mac Pro and that beastie screams design, Apple’s knitting.
-All of the innovation centered cutting edge technology packaged in beautiful design where form fit function.
-And despite claims that Apple hasn’t really innovated because it has created a phone that reads your mind, that’s real and actual innovation.
+I look at the new Mac Pro and that beastie screams design: Apple’s knitting.
+All of the innovation is centered on cutting edge technology inside a beautifully designed package where form fits function.
+And that’s real and actual innovation, despite tedious claims that Apple can no longer innovate because it hasn’t created a phone that reads your mind or cooks your breakfast.

 So now Google is looking to sell other people’s real-world ad spend they paid to grab your attention.
 You gotta love the chutzpah.
 Privacy will be a thing of the past in the not too distant future.